TheRigidNinja/RS485_Com_128_channel_usb_gpio_module/README.md

 I plan to implement a communication bridge between Numato Labs 128 Channel USB GPIO and Digital Brushless DC Motor Driver 12V-48VDC using RS485 communication protocol.

-The goal this project is to provide total control over the the Brushless DC motor and the computer that is connected.
+The goal of this project is to provide total control over the Brushless DC motor and the computer that is connected.

-At the end i want fine control over RPM and torque
+In the end, I want fine control over RPM and torque